DSpace-Labs/DSpace7RestTutorial/exercise2.md

 ### 2b.
 From the authn endpoint, POST to the login method
 In order to perform a POST operation, you must use the NON-GET button "!".
+(This is not currerntly working)

+For convenience, the HAL browser also provides a login box at the top of the page.
+Click "Login" and supply the credentials at the bottom of this page.

+Behind the scenes, the login box will perform the following operation.

 `api/auth/login`

-Supply the following login information in the popup box.

-    {
-      email: 'test@test.edu',
-      password: 'admin'
-    }

-View the return status.
-If it is successful, you should see a response header named "Authorization".
+This action will return a response header named "Authorization" which contains an authorization token.
+The HAL browser will pass this token in subsequent requests.

 ### 2c.
-Supply the authorization header and view your authentication status.
+Verify your authentication status.
-Copy and paste the Authentication token into the "Custom Request Headers" section.
-Request the authentication status again.

 `api/authn/status`